 The entire island of Iceland is insanely gorgeous.
 But there is something extra special about South Iceland.
 Maybe because it is jam-packed with beauty at every turn.
 Or maybe because there is such a variety of unique experiences to be had.
 Either way, we could have easily spent our entire two weeks in this area.
-If you are doing a stopover in Iceland, this is the perfect area to focus on.
+If you are doing a stopover for a short Iceland road trip, this is the perfect area to focus on.

 Geysir & Strokkur

-Located in the Golden Circle, Getysir is a quick, but worthwhile stop.
+Located on the Golden Circle Route, Geysir is a quick, but worthwhile stop.
 Make sure to watch the reliable Strokkur shoot into the air a few times before you leave!

 Near Geysir in the Golden Circle, this huge waterfall is a must-see!
 Go on both paths (above and next to the waterfall) for the full experience.